dereuromark/cakephp-tinyauth/README.md

 ### Required Dependencies

-TinyAuth acts as a wrapper around CakePHP's official Authentication and Authorization plugins.
-You need to install them first:
+TinyAuth acts as a wrapper around CakePHP's official [Authentication](https://github.com/cakephp/authentication) and [Authorization](https://github.com/cakephp/authorization) plugins.
+You need to install them first, depending on which part you want to use:

 ```bash
 # Required for authentication features